Bill Maher: Foreign policy

 In August 2019, Maher denounced the Boycott, Divestment and Sanctions movement, saying: "It's predicated on this notion ...
 I think it's very shallow thinking that the Jews in Israel are mostly white and Palestinians are mostly brown, so they must be innocent and correct and the Jews must be wrong."
 He responded to Rep. Rashida Tlaib's call to boycott his talk show: "Some people have one move only: boycott.
 Cancel.
 Make-go-away.
-But here's the thing, the house voted 318 to 17 to condemn the #BDS movement, including 93% of Dems.
+But here's the thing, the house voted 318 (Note: There were 398 votes in favor.
+Maher later corrected himself on this.) to 17 to condemn the #BDS movement, including 93% of Dems.
 Does Tlaib want to boycott 93% of her own party?"
 Condemning the October 7 attacks, Maher spoke about it as Israel's 9/11, and took serious issue with people who seemed to applaud these attacks; however, he cautioned Israel not to "lose the moral high ground" in the Gaza war.
 Maher expressed disappointment with former President Barack Obama over his comments on the Gaza war, saying that "there is a big difference between collateral damage and what Hamas did."

 In April 2020, Maher criticized those who equated using the term "Wuhan virus" with racism, stating, "Scientists...have been naming diseases after the places they came from for a very long time.
 Zika is from the Zika Forest, Ebola from the Ebola River, hantavirus the Hantan River.
 There's the West Nile virus and Guinea worm and Rocky Mountain spotted fever and, of course, the Spanish flu."
 He added: "This has nothing to do with Asian Americans, and it has everything to do with China."
-In March 2021, Maher criticized China's treatment of Uyghur minority in Xinjiang.
-He said the United States has "lost" to China in the "battle for the 21st century".
-According to Maher, China is dominating the world while the United States is wasting time in a "never-ending woke competition".
+In March 2021, Maher criticized China's persecution of the Uyghur minority in Xinjiang.
+However, he also said the United States has "lost" to China in the "battle for the 21st century".
+He said that China is dominating the world while the U.S. is wasting time in a "never-ending woke competition".
+He also compared China's "40,000 kilometers of high-speed rail" to his own country, which had none.